KaseyPowers/monoflow/README.md

 Each project reads in the config from package.json + a main file [monoflowrc or monofolow.config].(js|ts|yml|json)

+NOTE:
+have the project config merge logic just be based on directory instead of trying to figure out proper tree traversing logic

 NOTES:
 determine config style for project configs vs config the tool